Christian Louboutin: Career

 Louboutin's passion for designing shoes started at a young age, overshadowing his interest in academics and leading him towards a successful career in fashion.
 Going through a punk phase, he was in a few films, including the 1979 cult classic Race d'ep and The Homosexual Century, which attracted an English-language audience.
 His first job was at the Folies Bergère, the cabaret where he assisted the entertainers backstage.
 He was also a fixture on the city's party scene alongside Mick Jagger and Andy Warhol.

 Fascinated by world cultures, he ran away in his teens to Egypt and also spent a year in India.
 Louboutin returned to Paris in 1981, where he assembled a portfolio of drawings of elaborate high heels.
 He brought it to the top couture houses.
 The effort resulted in employment with Charles Jourdan.
 Subsequently, Louboutin met Roger Vivier, who invented the modern stiletto, or spiked-heel shoe, and the chrome-plated buckle pump.
 Louboutin became an apprentice in Vivier's atelier, Roger Vivier.

 Going on to serve as a freelance designer, Louboutin designed women's shoes for Chanel, Yves Saint Laurent and Maud Frizon.
-In the late 1980s, he turned away from fashion to become a landscape gardener and to contribute to Vogue but missed working with shoes and set up his company in 1991.
+In the late 1980s, he turned away from fashion, to become a landscape gardener and to contribute to Vogue but missed working with shoes and set up his company in 1991.

-With funds from two backers, he opened a Paris shoe salon in 1991 with Princess Caroline of Monaco as his first customer.
-She complimented the store one day when a fashion journalist was present, and the journalist's subsequent publication of Princess' comments helped greatly to increase Louboutin's renown.
+With funds from two backers, he opened a Paris shoe salon in 1991, with Princess Caroline of Monaco as his first customer.
+She complimented the store one day when a fashion journalist was present; the journalist's subsequent publication of Princess' comments helped greatly to increase Louboutin's renown.
 Clients such as Diane von Fürstenberg and Catherine Deneuve followed.
 Later, those interested in his stiletto heels have included Christina Aguilera, Joan Collins, Jennifer Lopez, Shirley Coates, Madonna, Tina Turner, Marion Cotillard, Nicki Minaj, Gwyneth Paltrow and Blake Lively.
-Sarah Jessica Parker wore a pair of shoes by Louboutin for her wedding.
+Sarah Jessica Parker wore a pair of shoes by Louboutin, for her wedding.
 Britney Spears wears a pair of high-heeled Louboutins in her music video "If U Seek Amy" that were not available for sale until a month after the video was released.

 Louboutin topped the Luxury Institute's annual Luxury Brand Status Index (LBSI) for three years; the brand's offerings were declared the Most Prestigious Women's Shoes in 2007, 2008 and 2009.
 By 2011, Louboutin became the most searched-for shoe brand online.

-The Couture Council of the Museum at the Fashion Institute of Technology honoured Louboutin with its 2019 Couture Council Award for Artistry of Fashion in New York City on 4 September 2019.
+The Couture Council of the Museum at the Fashion Institute of Technology honoured Louboutin with its 2019 Couture Council Award for Artistry of Fashion in New York City, on 4 September 2019.

 In February 2020, Christian Louboutin had an exhibition in Paris celebrating the 30th-anniversary of Christian Louboutin Ltd.